 Because of hypersensitivity, everything can be too bright, too loud and too raw.
 But we become resourceful in finding ways to manage constant sensory discomfort and overload.

 The thing is, we see things that people may miss because of heightened sensory and other processing ability.
 We are good with details, and we work at putting things together in a big picture.

 From this unique perspective, I find that I can make contributions in my own ways.
-I have just completed a book on my journey with autism, entitled Back from the Brink, and sharing my story is one of the ways that I feel can increase the level of understanding and acceptance of Autism.
+I have written and launched my autobiography on my journey with autism, entitled Back from the Brink, and sharing my story is one of the ways I can contribute to increase the level of understanding and acceptance of Autism.